RESONANCE CENTER

 Finally, in stage three, as you feel more connected to yourself—to your parts, to your values—the inherent aliveness that you have, the creativity, the courage, and the compassion that are built into who you are, emerge naturally.

-A 3-Stage Process Toward Healing
+Our 3-Step Process Toward Healing